 In Fiscal Year 2023, the State’s budget included an historic one-time appropriation of $5 million for the Arizona Commission on the Arts.
 This investment was repeated in Fiscal Year 2024.

-The agency dedicated 76.3% of its total FY2024 budget to grantmaking, delivering over $6 million in grants to nonprofit arts organizations, programs, and creative workers throughout the state.
-Of that $6 million, 87% was awarded to nonprofit arts organizations in the form of general operating support.
+The agency dedicated 51.8% of its total FY2025 budget to grantmaking, delivering over $2.6 million in grants to nonprofit arts organizations, programs, and creative workers throughout the state.
+Of that $2.6 million, 80% was awarded to nonprofit arts organizations in the form of general operating support.

-Arizona’s Legislature will work throughout the Spring of 2024 to pass a balanced budget for FY2025, which begins on July 1.
+Arizona’s Legislature will work throughout the Spring of 2025 to pass a balanced budget for FY2026, which begins on July 1.
 As the Arizona Commission on the Arts was removed from the State’s General Fund in FY2012, there is no guaranteed appropriation for the agency.
 One must be added through the legislative budget process.
-This has happened in eight of the past 13 years.
+This has happened in nine of the past 14 years.